metadatacenter/spreadsheet-validator-docs/user-manual/repair-invalid-values.md

 # Repair Invalid Values

-When a cell contains a value in the spreadsheet but it doesn't according to the input schema rules then this type of mistake leads to the "invalid value" error.
-This error is under a broader adherence error category and it has 3 sub-types:
+When a spreadsheet cell contains a value which doesn't follow the input schema rules, this produces an 'invalid value' error.
+This type of error falls under the broader category of adherence errors, which includes 3 sub-types:
 1. Value is not a standard term.
-In other words, it doesn't match up to the permissible values.
+In other words, it doesn't match the permissible values.
-2. Value is not a number (e.g., `12oz`, `5"`, `$12,000`)
+2. Value is not a number (e.g., `12oz`, `5"`, `$12,000`: value includes a symbol, unit, or abbreviation as well as the numerical value.)
 3. Value is not a string.

-Selecting one of the error type on the "App Bar" will direct you to the worksheet page where you can perform the fix.
+Selecting one of the error type options on the "App Bar" takes you to the worksheet page where you can perform the needed fix.

 <img width="500" alt="Repair Adherence Errors Menu" src="https://user-images.githubusercontent.com/5062950/227059149-6d235034-d049-4fdc-b91e-3bae1a748c88.png">